dpadlipsky/2048Bot/README.md

 Runs off Website:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://gabrielecirulli.github.io/2048/

-The main.cpp file is used to generate the cases file.
+The GenerateCases.cpp file is used to generate the cases file.
 If you would like, you can mess around with the values to create a better combination.
 It directly affects the python program.

  To run:<br>